-This course emphasizes the development and coordination of a mixed-use, multi-story design project.
-Emphasis will be placed on conceptual development, code compliance, visual representation, and design detailing for construction.
+This course emphasizes the research, planning, co-ordination, and evidence-based design development of a healthcare interior(facility).
+Special attention will be placed on code and regulation compliance, visual representation, and design detailing for construction.
 Graphic standards, business forms, and conventional office procedures will be employed.
-For program major or minor requirements, a grade of C+ or above is required for successful completion.
+For program major or minor requirements, a grade of C+ or above is required or successful completion.
 Prerequisite: IND 311.
 A studio course.
 5 credits (Fall)